 - repeat applicants are welcome, provided the project/technology is new to the applicant

-- learning communities propose a project to develop digital well-being as it pertains to their discipline, department, students, faculty committee, etc.
+- learning communities work together to increase digital well-being in their discipline, department, student body, faculty committee, etc.

-- learning communities will determine the timeframe for their project
+- learning communities will determine the timeframe for their projects